cosmix/broom/README.md

 # Broom - System Cleanup Utility

 Broom is a Go-based system cleanup utility for GNU/Linux-based operating systems that helps you free up disk space by removing unnecessary files and cleaning up various system components.
-It has been tested on Debian/Ubuntu/Pop!_OS etc., but should work on other Linux distributions as well.
+It is work in progress, and has been tested only on Debian/Ubuntu/Pop!_OS etc., but should work reasonably well on other Linux distributions.

 ## Features